 We also got rid of our flat old feather pillows and replaced them with memory foam—thicker ones for my husband, medium for myself.
 Out went our colorful sheets in favor of an all-cotton set in a soft blue.
 While they don’t quite match the just-bleached whiteness of hotel linens, they still provide a lulling, peaceful feel.

-Hotel sleep luxury: Maid service
+Hotel sleep luxury: Daily housekeeping

-Finally, hotels provided one amenity I’ll never have at home—daily maid service to make the bed.
+Finally, hotels provided one amenity I’ll never have at home—daily housekeeping service to make the bed.
 “When you walk into your room and see the bed already made, even if you know you are just going to get in and mess it up, it has a real calming effect,” says Brantner.
 But now, no matter how rushed I am in the morning, or how many other chores I have to do, I always take the time to make my bed, pulling those baby-blue sheets tight over my luxe mattress.
 The extra five minutes it takes is well worth the knowledge that I’ll sleep at night like I’m in a five-star hotel—without leaving the comfort of my own home.